Overview

 Run of Mine ore from the shafts and Gounkoto operations are blended using detailed source analyses to provide a blend of ore to the plant for treatment, meeting the plant operating specifications.
 The ore is crushed in three stages of crushing to provide a suitable product for feed to the primary mill.
 Soft ore is fed to the mineral sizer, followed by ball milling.
 The mill products are classified using hydrocyclones, returning the course material underflow to the grinding circuit.
 The cyclone overflow is thickened to a suitable underflow density and pumped to the CIL plant.

-• Crushing – three stage crushing for the hard rock sulphide ores and a single stage roll toothed crusher for the soft weathered oxide ores.
+• Crushing – three stage crushing circuit for the hard rock sulphide ores and a single stage roll toothed crusher for the soft weathered oxide ores.

 Crushing – Hard Ore